-- h) The proposal does not constitute inappropriate development of a residential garden which would harm the character of the area. - 8.1.31 Emerging Policy H7PO seeks to ensure that housing development should make the most effective use of land regarding its density, with consideration given to the shape and size of the site, the requirement for open space, the surrounding area and the character of the site. - 8.1.32 Although the application is submitted in outline with all matters reserved except for access, the application proposes to develop 10-15 dwellings on a site which is 1.41ha in size, which is markedly below the commonly accepted density standard of 30 dwellings per ha, a figure which is stated in the Council's adopted policy.
-The plans submitted with the application show 11 dwellings on the site. - 8.1.33 Developing the site at a 30 dwelling per hectare standard would result in proposals of around 42 dwellings.
-When assessed against the surrounding context of Holmrook, this is substantially higher than what exists in situ, and would therefore not be in keeping with the character of the area. - 8.1.34 Hence, the approach to density has been influenced and has sought to reflect the character of Holmrook, including its landscape context, rather than achieve a pre-determined and standardised density target.
-Although illustrative, the layout of the proposed development, has also sought to emulate the context of the surrounding area. - 8.1.35 The full design and layout of the scheme will be submitted as part of a future reserved matters, with the design principles as set out on the Illustrative Layout Plan being of significant note.
-Nonetheless the proposal indicates that a satisfactory arrangement can be created on the site with well-spaced dwellings that will ensure the design, layout, scale and appearance of the development is appropriate to the location. - 8.1.36 In addition, an acceptable level of amenity would be provided for future residents and maintained for existing neighbouring residents in terms of sun-lighting and daylighting and privacy is protected through distance or good design.
+- h) The proposal does not constitute inappropriate development of a residential garden which would harm the character of the area. - 8.1.31 Emerging Policy H7PO seeks to ensure that housing development should make the most effective use of land regarding its density, with consideration given to the shape and size of the site, the requirement for open space, the surrounding area and the character of the site. - 8.1.32 The application is submitted in outline with all matters reserved except for access.
+The approach to density, as illustrated in the Layout Plan, has been influenced and has sought to reflect the character of Holmrook, including its landscape context, rather than achieve a pre-determined and standardised density target.
+Although illustrative, the layout of the proposed development, has also sought to emulate the context of the surrounding area. - 8.1.33 The full design and layout of the scheme will be submitted as part of a future reserved matters, with the design principles as set out on the Illustrative Layout Plan being of significant note.
+Nonetheless the proposal indicates that a satisfactory arrangement can be created on the site with well-spaced dwellings that will ensure the design, layout, scale and appearance of the development is appropriate to the location. - 8.1.34 In addition, an acceptable level of amenity would be provided for future residents and maintained for existing neighbouring residents in terms of sun-lighting and daylighting and privacy is protected through distance or good design.
 The illustrative layout shows that a development could be designed so as to have no unacceptable overbearing impact upon neighbouring residents due to its scale, height and/or proximity.